Agile For Teams (with Scrum) Training

 Scrum is an agile framework used to get work done.
 Scrum works in a variety of situations, but it thrives when either the work or the environment is complex and not as predictable as we would like.
 Scrum focuses on delivering incrementally in small chunks, to allow us to learn more and adapt, rather than just continuing to deliver things that are no longer needed or perhaps never were.

 Scrum is based on the principles of inspection, adaptation, and transparency.
 These three principles are the foundation to being successful in the face of complexity.
 Transparency allows people to see issues, challenges, and places that can be improved.
 Inspection and adaptation focus on continuous learning and improvement.
 Scrum consists of a number of events, artifacts, jobs to be done, and practices.
-You can read more about Scrum in the Scrum Guide, which is free to read or download.

 This course is designed for anyone who